dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 Um, and- and wh- which statistically it's extremely unlikely

-# Chapter 2

-But in principle, because of all the collisions between them

-there could be some sort of weird conspiracy that- that

-um, like maybe there's a microscopic demon called Maxwell's demon that will

-um.

-..

-Every time a oxygen and nitrogen atom collide

-they will bounce off in such a way that the oxygen sort of drifts onto one side and then nitrogen goes to the other

-and, uh, you could have an extremely improbable configuration emerge

-uh, which we never see.

-Um, and- and wh- which statistically it's extremely unlikely

 but mathematically it's possible that this can happen and we can't rule it out.

 Um, and this is a s- situation that shows up a lot in mathematics.